thegetty/bronze-guidelines/content/intro.md

 *Indirect wax slab process*

 Another indirect process consists of lining the mold with preformed wax slabs of the desired thickness ({% ref 'fig-017, fig-018' %}).
 As far the authors know, there is no standardized nomenclature for this latter process.
 The name we propose, “indirect wax slab process,” refers directly to the slab pottery technique.
-The earliest examples of bronzes for which the indirect wax slab process may have been used are Egyptian statues dated to the beginning of the first millennium BCE.[^45] The process appears to have been widely used during Greek and Roman antiquity,[^46] and probably long after as well.[^47] Some modern-day founders also use one form or another ({% ref 'table-03' %}).
+The earliest examples of bronzes for which the indirect wax slab process may have been used are Egyptian statues dated to the beginning of the first millennium BCE.[^44] The process appears to have been widely used during Greek and Roman antiquity,[^45] and probably long after as well.[^46] Some modern-day founders also use it in one form or another ({% ref 'table-03' %}).

 This process might be used with mold sections of larger bronzes.
-A variant involves building up a wax layer of the desired thickness by pressing small masses of softened wax into the mold ({% ref 'fig-019, fig-050' %}).[^48] Alternatively, molten wax may be painted into the mold first, to ensure good coverage of finer details, and then built up layer by layer in a variety of ways—painted, backed with wax slabs, or reinforced with softened wax or slush molding.
+A variant involves building up a wax layer of the desired thickness by pressing small masses of softened wax into the mold ({% ref 'fig-019, fig-050' %}).[^47] Alternatively, molten wax may be painted into the mold first, to ensure good coverage of finer details, and then built up layer by layer in a variety of ways—painted, backed with wax slabs, or reinforced with softened wax or slush molding.
 For all the aforementioned processes other than slush molding, it is necessary for the mold to be open before the application of wax on the internal surface of each of its sections.

 The main advantage of the slab process is the ability to precisely control the thickness and evenness of the sculpture's metal walls ({% ref 'fig-020' %}).